-- Industrial Classification System of the Republic of China as issued by the Directorate-General of Budget, Accounting and Statistics. - Note 2: The group refers to those defined in Article 6 of the Supplementary Provisions to the Taiwan Stock Exchange Corporation Rules for Review of Securities Listings. - Note 3: The total credit balance refers to the total amount of various loans (including import bill advance, export bills negotiations, discounts, overdrafts, short-term loans, short-term secured loans, securities receivables factoring, mid-term loans, mid-term secured loans, long-term loans, long-term secured loans, collection), inward remittance, non-recourse receivables factoring, remittance receivables, and guarantee balances.
+- Note 1: Ranked according to the total credit balance of the debtors.
+Please list the names of the top 10 debtors that are not government agencies or a state-owned enterprises.
+If the debtor is an enterprise of the Group, the credit amount of said enterprise should be attributed and included in the total amount.
+Also, it should be disclosed in the form of code + industry (such as, Company (or Group) A LCD panel and its components manufacturing).
+For an enterprise of the Group, the industry with the highest risk exposure to the enterprise of the Group should be disclosed.
+The industry should be classified under the "detailed category" according to the industry standard classification of the Directorate-General of Budget, Accounting and Statistics. - Note 2: The group refers to those defined in Article 6 of the Supplementary Provisions to the Taiwan Stock Exchange Corporation Rules for Review of Securities Listings. - Note 3: The total credit balance refers to the total amount of various loans (including import bill advance, export bills negotiations, discounts, overdrafts, short-term loans, short-term secured loans, securities receivables factoring, mid-term loans, mid-term secured loans, long-term loans, long-term secured loans, collection), inward remittance, non-recourse receivables factoring, remittance receivables, and guarantee balances.

-(Reviewed, not audited in accordance with the Generally Accepted Auditing Standards) (Unless otherwise provided, Unit: NTD Thousand)
+(Reviewed only without being audited in accordance with audit standards) (Unless otherwise provided, Unit: NTD Thousand)